-We women have a tough lot in life.
+Fraxel Treatment – We women have a tough lot in life.
 We are judged so much more on how we look with sections of the media expecting us to build successful careers, be the perfect mothers and still look beautiful every minute of the day whilst doing it!
-If the likes of Brad Pitt step outside with a five o clock shadow and a faded pair of jeans they are classified as rugged.
+If the likes of Brad Pitt step outside with a five-clock shadow and a faded pair of jeans they are classified as rugged.
 A woman in a similar position just gets labelled as “letting herself go”.

-Having dealt with acne, pimples and battled hard against wrinkles making themselves comfortable on my face I thought that my facial challenges were over for a little while but clearly trying to keep yourself looking beautiful is a task without respite.
+Having dealt with acne, and pimples and battling hard against wrinkles making themselves comfortable on my face I thought that my facial challenges were over for a little while but clearly trying to keep yourself looking beautiful is a task without respite.

-“It’s known as melasma,” Esther Fieldgrass, the founder of EF Mediaspa and the woman who was not sat opposite me casually remarked.
+“It’s known as melasma,” Esther Fieldgrass, the founder of EF Mediaspa and the woman who was not sitting opposite me casually remarked.

 “It sounds like an exotic dish!”
 I replied.
 “Is it treatable because these days when I look in the mirror the only thing that jumps out and slaps me in the face is this…melasma!”